89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 In a rush?
-Copy and paste one of our 89 best sales email subject lines that will increase your open rates and, hopefully, your responses!
+Don’t forget to copy and paste one of our 89 best sales email subject lines.
+Doing so can increase your open rates and, hopefully, your responses!

 Why Is It Important to Get Email Subject Lines for Sales Right?

-If your sales email subject line is weak, uninteresting, or irrelevant to your prospect, they will ignore or delete it before opening.
+If your email subject line for sales is weak, uninteresting, or irrelevant to your prospect, they will ignore or delete it.
+They will not even bother opening it.

 Think of your own email inbox; how many emails have you deleted or flagged as spam before reading the message?
-Chances are, it’s a lot.
+Likely a great deal.

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”